top of page

 Mission Impassable Tour

-Join Aunty Jeanette on a cultural and educational awareness, sharing stories of resilience and survival from Cherbourg's early days.
+Join Aunty Jeanette on a cultural and educational journey through the Ration Shed Museum (Cherbourg Historical Precinct Group Inc.), sharing stories of resilience, survival, and truth from Cherbourg’s early history.

 Tour Fees per person: